-If you’ve ventured into the Chinese market only to discover issues with latency, the problem may lie with your CDN or lack of a CDN.
-While your chosen website host will have the most significant impact on website speed, CDN is a close secondary concern.
+If you’ve ventured into the Chinese market and are experiencing issues with latency, the problem may lie with your CDN (or lack thereof).
+Of course, your chosen website host will have the largest impact on your website speed, but the CDN comes in a close second.

 The world has become more connected than ever, but distance still matters.
-The number of miles between a web server and an end-user affects everything from web browsing to email functions.
-When it comes to delivering content, the issue becomes even more significant.
+The number of miles between your web server and end-users in China significantly affects the speed of everything from web browsing to email functions.
+And when it comes to delivering large quantities of content, requiring more bandwidth and storage, this becomes even more noticeable.

-A local web host can help with speeds, but pairing it with a local CDN is a safer bet.
-For companies based in the US, the best option for efficiently delivering content to Chinese customers could be using both a China-based web host and a China-based CDN.
+Of course, a local web host can help with speeds, but pairing it with a local CDN is still a safer bet.
+Hence, for companies based in the US, Europe, South-America, etc. the best option for efficiently delivering content to Chinese customers would be using both a China-based web host and a China-based CDN.

 The 5 Best China-Based CDNs

-There are several standout CDNs to be found among the cluttered Chinese marketplace.
-These CDNs have become successful by offering reliable local content delivery from US companies to Chinese end-users.
-Each of these choices should be carefully evaluated.
+There are several standout CDNs in the somewhat cluttered Chinese marketplace.
+The 5 China-based CDNs listed below were selected as they have become successful by offering reliable local content delivery from US and other non-Chinese companies to Chinese end-users.

 1. Alibaba Cloud